datacarpentry/shell-genomics/lesson_shell_fasta.md

 #### *Question d.*

+**d.
+How many different gene_biotype tags there are?
+How many are there of each tag?**

-To answer this question we want to extract from the headings the filed #5 containing the "gene\_biotype" information using the [cut](https://en.wikipedia.org/wiki/Cut_%28Unix%29) command, specifying that fields are delimited by spaces with the option *-d* and that the field number is 5 with the option *-f*:
+To answer this question we want to extract the field which contains the "gene\_biotype" information from the heading using the [cut](https://en.wikipedia.org/wiki/Cut_%28Unix%29) command.
+This is the fifth field in the heading.
+We can specify the fields are delimited by spaces with the option *-d* and the field number as 5 with the option *-f*:

 ```
 $ zgrep ">" Homo_sapiens.GRCh38.ncrna.fa.gz | cut -d " " -f5 | more

 ```

-Now we want to know how many [uniq](https://en.wikipedia.org/wiki/Uniq) biotypes are there and count how many ncRNA  belong to each uniqe type using the option *-c*:
+Now we want to know how many [uniq](https://en.wikipedia.org/wiki/Uniq) biotypes are there and count how many ncRNA belong to each unique type using the option *-c*:

 ```
 $ zgrep ">" Homo_sapiens.GRCh38.ncrna.fa.gz | cut -d " " -f5 | uniq -c